Posted April 24, 2017

-It probably goes without saying, but ransomware is a type of Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. that infects computer systems, restricting users’ access to the infected systems and temporarily or permanently rendering them inaccessible unless a “ransom” is paid within a specific time period.
-Ransomware is delivered via botnets, exploit kits and most commonly: SPAM: Email or postings containing irrelevant, inappropriate or indiscriminate messages sent to a large number of recipients.
-LookingGlass Cyber (n) - tons and tons of emails sent out with no relevance to anyone, or anything. and Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. emails.
+It probably goes without saying, but ransomware is a type of Malware: Software that is intended to damage or disable computers and computer systems. that infects computer systems, restricting users’ access to the infected systems and temporarily or permanently rendering them inaccessible unless a “ransom” is paid within a specific time period.
+Ransomware is delivered via botnets, exploit kits and most commonly: SPAM: Unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places. and Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. emails.

 Since most ransomware comes through email attachments, the majority of organization’s have focused on fighting this threat with personal training, managing soft targets, and enhancing spam filters.
 However, while cyber safety training should be a key part of every security posture (and we encourage it at every company), it’s only a part of a security strategy, not a silver bullet.

 Data feeds, specifically those that catch phishing URLs, malicious URLs and malicious command and control (C2), are a crucial part, and first step, of fighting ransomware.
 To be completely useful, this intelligence should be continuously updated, providing threats in real-time.